 (From CMS/Sharks/MOS3/Doc.11.1)

+SUGGESTIONS FOR

 ENGAGEMENT WITH REGIONAL FISHERIES MANAGEMENT ORGANIZATIONS

-The current document contains recommendations from the Advisory Committee on:

-a draft “Procedure for the Sharks MOU to engage with relevant Regional Fisheries Management Organizations (RFMOs)” and “Recommended Activities to be undertaken by the Sharks MOU Signatories in their Engagement with relevant tuna RFMOs” (Annex 1);

-a sample briefing note to Signatories to prepare for an RFMO meeting (Annex 2).

 As reflected in the general principles of the Conservation Plan, Signatories to the Memorandum of Understanding on the Conservation of Migratory Sharks (Sharks MOU) consider cooperation between the fisheries and conservation sectors to be crucial.
 The objectives and related activities of the Conservation Plan “should be implemented by Signatories …, including through:…a.
 Participation in and cooperation with…Regional Fisheries Management Organizations (RFMOs)…” (Sharks MOU, Annex 3 “Conservation Plan”, General Principle III).

-In accordance with its mandate, the Advisory Committee (AC) with support from the Conservation Working Group (CWG) prepared recommendations on cooperation with RFMOs to MOS3 (CMS/Sharks/AC/Rec.2.2) at its 2nd Meeting (AC2) in November 2017.
+In accordance with its mandate, the Advisory Committee (AC) prepared recommendations on cooperation with RFMOs

-AC2 participants agreed that the MOU should be represented at meetings of the decision-making bodies of relevant tuna RFMOs.
+The AC recommended that the MOU should be represented at selected meetings of the decision-making bodies of relevant tuna RFMOs.
 In addition, they recommended that the MOU should engage at the technical level with such RFMOs, e.g. by attending their technical meetings and contributing to the work of RFMO technical working groups.

-The recommended elements on a “Procedure for the Sharks MOU to engage with relevant Regional Fisheries Management Organizations (RFMOs)” including elements and activities to be undertaken by the Sharks MOU Signatories in their engagement with such RFMOs are presented in Annex 1 to this document.
+a “Procedure for the Sharks MOU to engage with relevant Regional Fisheries Management Organizations (RFMOs)” including elements and activities to be undertaken by the Sharks MOU Signatories in their engagement with such RFMOs are presented in Annex 1 to this document.

-AC2 recommended that the Signatories be provided with briefing notes in advance of upcoming RFMO meetings, the purpose would be to inform Sharks MOU Focal Points about relevant agenda items and to draw connections with relevant decisions already taken by Signatories under the MOU.
-Such a briefing note could be used to assist in-country preparations for such RFMO meetings.
-A briefing note, which was previously sent to Signatories in advance of IOTC -20 in 2016, is provided as Annex 2 to this document as an example.

-Action Requested:

-The Meeting is requested to:

-Review, amend as required and adopt the “Procedure for the Sharks MOU to engage with relevant Regional Fisheries Management Organizations (RFMOs)”, and the “Recommended Activities to be undertaken by the Sharks MOU Signatories in their Engagement with relevant tuna RFMOs” as presented in Annex 1;

-Consider including such activities in the proposed “Programme of Work 2019-2021” (CMS/Sharks/MOS3/Doc.16.1)

-Review the sample briefing note for Signatories in Annex 2 and provide guidance:

-whether Signatories would like the Secretariat to prepare such briefing notes for the Signatories before each relevant RFMO meeting; and

-whether this format should be applied for future briefing notes.

-Take into account the budget implications of participation at relevant RFMO meetings if the RFMO Engagement Strategy is adopted as recommended by the AC.

-ANNEX 1

-DRAFT PROCEDURE FOR THE SHARKS MOU TO ENGAGE WITH RELEVANT REGIONAL FISHERIES MANAGEMENT ORGANIZATIONS (RFMOS)”
+SUGGESTED PROCEDURE FOR STAKEHOLDERS OF THE SHARKS MOU TO ENGAGE WITH RELEVANT REGIONAL FISHERIES MANAGEMENT ORGANIZATIONS (RFMOS)”

 Signatories to the Sharks MOU that are members of a Regional Fisheries Management Organization (RFMO) have committed to the MOU objectives.
 While the MOU is not legally binding, Signatories have made a political commitment to implement these objectives and their negotiation positions at RFMOs should reflect this.